5G Internet - the latest in ultrafast broadband technology

 - 700 Mhz

 The next 5G frequency that will be rolled out is low-band (700MHz).
-This travels much further than mid-band 5G and so each transmitting mast will provide much wider coverage.
+This travels much further than mid-band 5G and so each mast will provide much wider coverage.
 It is also far better at passing through obstacles and penetrating inside properties.

 The downside however is that the performance that can be offered by low-band 5G is less.
 Still, we expect average speeds to be in excess of superfast, so in the region of 50 Mbps, matching or exceeding most existing landline broadband connections.